zcyph/coinport/README.md

 **Dependencies**

 A few things are required in order to run this script.
-After installing Python, do the following commands to install the dependencies.
-Whilte not required, it is a good practice to do this within a virtual environment:
+After installing Python, install them as follows.
+While not required, it is a good practice to do this within a virtual environment:

 `pip install pycoingecko`